John Dies at the End: Characters

 Jennifer Lopez, "Big" Jim Sullivan, Fred Chu: Three party-goers who were all present at the party at the start of the story that sets the plot in motion.
 The three of them join John and Dave on the trek to Las Vegas in Book 1.
 "Big" Jim and Fred are killed in the events, while Jennifer (whom Dave has had a crush on since high school) ends up dating Dave for a while during the period between the two main storylines.

 Amy Sullivan: Timid sister of "Big" Jim Sullivan.
+She is missing her left hand stemming from an accident that killed her parents.
+Towards the end and in later novels Amy is dating David.

-Detective Lawrence "Morgan Freeman" Appleton: Detective in the Undisclosed Police Department, he starts investigating the deaths of several of the party goers, but becomes obsessed with the case, and changes from an investigator to trying to actively stop the evil that is operating in Undisclosed.
+Detective Lawrence Appleton: Detective in the Undisclosed Police Department, he starts investigating the deaths of several of the party goers, but becomes obsessed with the case, and changes from an investigator to trying to actively stop the evil that is operating in Undisclosed.
 He reminds Dave of a famous African-American actor, which Dave mistakenly thinks is Morgan Freeman.

 Doctor Albert Marconi: A former priest, and current lecturer on Paranormal Activities, he acts as an advisor of sorts to Dave and John.

 Danny Wexler: Local sportscaster whose possession by The Shadow Men provides the inciting incident in Book 2.

 Krissy Lovelace: Danny's neighbor who initiates the main investigation in Book 2.

 Korrok: Believed to be an evil deity worshiped by several different cultures in human history, Korrok serves as the novel's major antagonist, with many of the demons encountered by David and John throughout the novel acting as his servants.
 Korrok is depicted in many ways, both physical and metaphorical.